6 Reasons to use NDA for IT Development

 Here are six reasons why and when you should be asking for NDAs.

 If you’re at the stage of discussion where you are transitioning from simply talking about your ideas in a basic sense to discussing your specific method for how you’ll do things, you are at the point where you should be asking for an NDA.
-Ideas are not something that fall under copyright protections, but you can protect your specific methodology using an NDA.
+Ideas are not something that falls under copyright protection, but you can protect your specific methodology using an NDA.

 If you want to keep your ideas secretive, don’t discuss them a lot with others and keep your conversations between you and the IT developer.
 When you start delving into the “how-tos” get that NDA.
 When you start sharing data and documentation, again it’s time for an NDA.

 When you are looking to use the services of someone outside your business, like vendors or independent contractors, it’s always a good idea to have the individuals sign an NDA.
 You can have them sign it and keep it on file, thereby protecting you in the immediate and distant future.

 Alternatively, if you are looking to work with some people who will be financially backing your project or business, asking for an NDA might not be a great idea.
-Many investors do not care for NDAs, so it is best to refrain from asking for one.
+Many investors do not care for NDA, so it is best to refrain from asking for one.

 If your spending a big bankroll on a project, get an NDA.
 You don’t want to dump a lot of money into your project only to have your ideas given away.
 Then your investment becomes a donation when your project is leaked to the public.